 We've all been there.
-'One drink' turned in to one-too-many drinks and now your pounding headache is a constant reminder of why you tried to limit yourself in the first place.
-After taking Advil, chugging Pedialyte, and eating the greasiest possible food, your hangover is still raging on.
-Thankfully, we found 5 lesser known, science-backed hangover cures to help you get back on your feet!
-We can all drink to that.1.
-The bee's knees
+'One drink' turned in to 'one too many' drinks, and now your pounding headache is a constant reminder of why you tried to limit yourself in the first place.
+After taking Advil, chugging Pedialyte, and eating the greasiest food possible, your hangover is still raging on.
+Thankfully, we've found 5 lesser known, science-backed hangover cures to help you get back on your feet!
+We can all drink to that.

 Recent studies have discovered that the high levels of antioxidants and fructose in honey speed up the hangover recovery process.

 According to chemistry academic Dr. John Emsley, “the fructose in honey is an essential compound that helps the body break down alcohol into harmless by-products...
 The body uses the fructose found in honey to convert the acetaldehyde made during alcohol metabolism into acetic acid, a substance that is “burned up naturally by the body.”